nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## TaskBoss Prototype
 <img src="images/TaskBoss (all tasks).png" width="600"> <br>

+## 0. Introduction
+Have you ever been overwhelmed with too many tasks?
+Perhaps a couple of these tasks might have slipped your mind.
+Fear not, as TaskBoss is here.
+TaskBoss is a user friendly task manager which supports a wide range of features.
+With an autosave feature, you will never have to worry about losing any of your data entered into TaskBoss.

 ## 1. Quick Start
 0. Ensure you have Java version `1.8.0_60` or later installed in your Computer.<br>